 If we have 3, 5, 6 or 7 pools, in the first round, a few 1st place teams, the top-ranked teams, will receive byes.

 Ties: In breaking ties, the team w/the best average point differential will be ranked higher.
-(The APD is needed when comparing teams from 5-team pools with those from 4-team pools.)
+(The APD is needed when comparing teams from 5-team pools with those from 4-team pools, as referenced in ex.
+3, above.)
 The 1st round will still be 1st v.
 2nd, if possible, with a bias against teams from the same pool playing against each other in this first round.

 The 2nd, 3rd & 4th place teams will receive medals.